SYChienIsGod/hw1/README.txt

 Ver 0.03: modify by PHHung
         it takes about 3 hr on GTX760 for 2000 epoch Major modify: momentum
+	accuracy 0.636 on kaggle

 Ver 0.03a: Modified by Jan
         Built our own softmax function but left theano's in place as it's faster.

 Ver 0.03b: Modified by Jan
 	Prediction changed to 39 phonemes, should increase performance
+	accuracy 0.650 on kaggle

+Ver 0.03c: Modified by PHHung
+	1.save model as "model_best.save" when there is a better model 2.separate training & prediction to two different file =>you can terminate training process whenever you like, and then go for prediction 3.deeper & wider model

 ==================================================================

 ToDo: